What is a hotel deposit?

 Ensure your staff have a deep understanding of your deposit policy, including the deposit ledger, how to efficiently process deposits and refunds, instances where the hotel security deposit is not refunded, and the typical refund times a guest can expect.

-Automate deposit processes for streamlined operations
+Automate deposit processes to simplify your operations

 Key takeaways

-• Align deposit amounts with industry standards ($50-200) to meet guest expectations while protecting your property.
+- Align deposit amounts with industry standards ($50-200) to meet guest expectations while protecting your property.

-• Clear communication at booking and check-in prevents confusion and builds trust with guests.
+- Clear communication at booking and check-in prevents confusion and builds trust with guests.

-• Automation reduces administrative burden and human error while improving the guest experience.
+- Automation reduces administrative burden and human error while improving the guest experience.

 By Dean Elphick